Graduate Coordinator: Dr. Susan Catapano

 All students are required to take two internship courses (2 credits each).
 Students may select from three options that include a focus on: international perspectives (requires study abroad); business and government institutions; or educational organizations.
 Specific details will be determined in consultation with a faculty advisor.
 Students will also select appropriate electives to meet the program requirement of 60 credits.

-Curriculum, Instruction and Supervision Concentration (36 credit hours)
+Curriculum and Instruction Supervision Concentration (36 hours)

 Students will take a set of courses that focus on areas related to curriculum and instruction, such as planning and design, innovation and change, accountability and assessment, policy and law, diversity and special education, and supervision and resource management.
 All students are required to take two internship courses (2 credits each).
 Students are required to participate in an international study abroad internship and may select from two other options that include a focus on: business and government institutions or educational organizations.
 Specific details will be determined in consultation with a faculty advisor.
 Students will also select appropriate electives to meet the program requirement of 60 credits.